 Applicants with the following qualifications will be considered for direct entry to Queen's University Belfast's Bachelor degree programmes:

-To be considered for entry to Medicine and Dentistry, a minimum of 85 - 90% overall in the Canadian High School Diploma is required, with at least 85 - 90% in Chemistry and Biology.
+For entry to Medicine and Dentistry, a minimum of 90% overall in in Grade 12 courses in the Canadian High School Diploma is required, with at least 90% in Grade 12 Chemistry and Biology.
 Mathematics, Physics and English Language are also required, preferably to Year 11.
+Applicants for Medicine must also undertake the UK Clinical Aptitude Test (UKCAT) www.ukcat.ac.uk The University may choose to interview international applicants.

 Please note that the grades required vary depending on the programme of study.
 Further guidance on the entry requirements for each degree programme can be found in the Undergraduate Coursefinder.

-Holders of a four-year Bachelor's degree with a cumulative GPA of at least 3.3 on a 4.0 scale will be considered for direct admission to postgraduate (graduate) diploma or taught Master's programmes.
-Canadian universities operate differing marking schemes and not all students may have a CGPA.
+Canadian universities operate various grading scales and not all students may have a CGPA.
 The Admissions and Access Service will be able to assess your application and uploaded transcripts.

 Holders of a good four-year Bachelor's degree and, normally, a good Master's degree may be considered for admission to postgraduate research programmes (MPhil/PhD).